MrKrypex0/Custom-Modular-AI-Network/README.md

-Note: This README is a template is not customized for this project and will be modified in the future.
+Note: This README is a template that is not customized for this project and will be modified in the future.

 # 🧠 ModularAI: Custom AI Modules with REST API & Web Crawling